UI-FASILKOM-OS/osp4diss/InstallFDM.md

 <span style="color:red; font-weight:bold; font-size:larger;">
 Use this Free Download Manager if your internet link is slow and less reliable.
-Otherwise, download with a regular browser like Firefox or you cen install the <b>plugin</b> for that brower.
+Otherwise, download with a regular browser like Firefox or you can install the <b>plugin</b> for that brower.
 </span>

 <br>